 Stock Market Performance - Looking Forward and Looking Back

-Two of the three broader stock market indices, S&P 500, Nasdaq 100, and Russell 2000 were positive during May.
+Two of the three broader stock market indices, (S&P 500, Nasdaq 100, and Russell 2000) were positive during May.
 The S&P 500 gained .88%, the Russell 2000 was up 1.21% and Nasdaq 100 lost 1.62% of its value.
 When annualized, the S&P 500 and Russell 2000 are both at a pace above the historical average annual return of the market.
-After 2020, some equity investors may have become velocitized with the pace of climb experienced after the initial March selloff.
-Those investors may find this above-average pace still disappointing or Nasdaq 100 “breather” concerning - others understand that slower growth is healthier and more sustainable.
+After 2020, some equity investors may have become velocitized with the pace and climb experienced after the initial March selloff.
+Those investors may find this above-average pace still disappointing.
+The Nasdaq 100 “breather” during May, could also concern some - others understand that slower growth is healthier and more sustainable.

-Viewing the indices from the longer 6-month perspective, all three are well above their historical average pace.
-The top performer is the Russell 2000 small-cap stocks.
+Viewing the indices from the longer six-month perspective, all three are well above their historical average pace.
+The top performer is the Russell 2000 small-cap stock index.
 Over the six months, this measure of smaller companies increased by 22.92%.
-The S&P 500 which measures a broad base of large cap companies was up 15.28% for the half year period.
-And the Nasdaq 100 which was the overall outperformer for much of 2020 lagged the other two indices with a still respectable 11.41% increase.
+The S&P 500 which measures a broad base of large-cap companies was up 15.28% for the half-year period.
+And the Nasdaq 100 which was the overall outperformer for much of 2020 lagged the other two indices with a still-respectable 11.41% increase.

 Further segmenting the better performing (6-months) Russell 2000 small-cap index, the better performing small-cap stocks was small-cap value (IWN) which returned 33.77%.
 Small-cap growth (which was down modestly in May) has returned 12.88% over six months.